 Minimum participation requirements for winning a Varsity “LU” Award:

-Baseball/Softball:.
-A varsity letter shall be earned by any player who appears in 50% of the regular season varsity games.
+Baseball/Softball: A varsity letter shall be earned by any player who appears in 50% of the regular season varsity games.
 Coaches may use their discretion in awarding a letter in a situation where a player misses multiple games due to injury.

-Basketball: Participation in one-half of total regulation quarters played.
+Basketball: A varsity letter shall be earned by any player who appears in 50% of the regular season varsity games.
+Coaches may use their discretion in awarding a letter in a situation where a player misses multiple games due to injury.

 Cross-County: Finish in the top seven for Liberty Union and participate in one-half of total meets.